yousif-alnaimi/sigoptim/README.md

 ## How to set up the environment

 To set up the environment, follow the following steps:
-- Create a new conda environment, with some starter packages by running `conda create -n m4r_signatory python=3.11 scipy seaborn jupyter pandas numba` and activate the environment.
+- Create a new conda environment, with some starter packages by running `conda create -n ENV_NAME python=3.11 scipy seaborn jupyter pandas numba` and activate the environment.
 - Then install torch with gpu by using `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia`.
-- Then install pip-only libraries with `pip install mogptk==0.3.5 tqdm`.
+- Then install pip-only libraries with `pip install mogptk==0.3.5 tqdm iisignature`.
 - Then install signatory from source with:

 ```